Chris7462/Cpp/README.md

-1. Implement LinkList
+1. MPI - Some MPI examples
-2. Implement Priority Queue
+2. openMP - Some openMP examples
-3. Qt examples
+3. tetris - The tetris game written in C. Have Fun!